sethyuan/logseq-plugin-smart-typing/README.md

 - Fixed Logseq's built-in completion and deletion behavior (referring to VSCode) of paired punctuations.
 - One-click wrapping of selected text with punctuation pairs.
 - Replacement of special text combinations.
+- User defined replacement rules.
+Supports JS expressions, placing cursor and providing some built-in functions.

+### Built-In Functions

+`time(is24Hours)` - Returns the current time, `is24Hours` true if 24-hours system, default is true.
+`date(dayOffset)` - Returns date, an optional `dayOffset` can be given, -1 means yesterday, 1 means tomorrow, etc. The default is 0 which is today.
+`random(from, to)` - Returns a random number between `from` and `to`, inclusive.
+`choose(...choices)` - Given a set of values, returns one randomly.

 ## 使用展示 (Usage)